 I realised just how overwhelmed I’d been feeling before my accident and how much I needed a break.
 I’m actually feeling refreshed for the first time in ages.

 Summer is in full swing and I’m looking forward to getting back on two legs and going to the park again (nothing like six weeks away from the local playground to make it seem like flippin’ Disneyworld).
-But I’ll genuinely look back on the last six weeks with fond memories and pride for all of us for getting through it with a sense of humour and some teamwork.”
+But I’ll genuinely look back on the last six weeks with fond memories and pride for all of us for getting through it with a sense of humour and some teamwork.
+I think I really do know now how to cope with a broken ankle and hope my story helps others.

 What would go in your broken ankle diaries?